Jajasek/timeline/README.md

   > {foo}
   <
   ```
+- `item`: immediatelly inside a block whose type starts with `-` (meaning that
+  the last nonmatched `block enter`'s type starts with `-`), the hyphens at the
+  beginning of lines can be used as note delimiters, in addition to the empty
+  lines.
+Those notes starting with `-` are refered to as `items` and the
+  enclosing block is a `list`.
 - `ellipse`: a literal `...` stands for an omitted information.
 Notice that a
   presence or absence of an ellipse carries an information.